 Stay Connect With Us for More Informations.

-With the Crater as its centerpiece, the surrounding Ngorongoro Conservation Area is a stunning multiple-use region almost as large as the Serengeti.
-Forested mountains, rugged highlands, smaller volcanic craters, and expansive plains feature spectacular vistas and game viewing, and almost no other tourists.
-Unlike the national parks, the conservation area is still home to Maasai people who maintain their traditional pastoral lifestyle in harmony with wildlife.
-Cool temperatures, opportunities to become acquainted with the Maasai, and fantastic hiking make this area ideal for our walking safaris.
+The magnificent crater being the centerpiece, the surrounding area of Ngorongoro Conservation Area is a stunning wilderness which is as large as the Serengeti.
+It consists of forested mountains, highlands, other volcanic craters, expansive plains, and swamps which creates a spectacular vista and game viewing.
+This conservation area is still used by the Maasai people as grazing land for grazing their livestock.
+Cool temperatures, becoming familiar with the Maasai culture, and fantastic hiking make this area ideal for our walking safaris.